 Jump to:

-Where to Get Good Chuck Steaks
+Where to Get Amazing Chuck Steaks

 Chuck is a well-marbled cut of meat from the shoulder area of the steer and is prized for its rich flavor.
 A low-cost alternative to the Rib Eye Steak, chuck is usually used for hamburgers, stews, and pot roasts.

 I visited Whole Foods Market in Miami this past weekend and picked up a large piece of grass-fed chuck steak for under $30.00.
-With the steak hovering around $35.00 per pound, the chuck looked particularly good this week.
+With rib steak hovering around $35.00 per pound, the chuck looked particularly good this week.
 Grass-fed chuck is more than half the price of rib steak.

 With the price of meat steadily increasing, I find chuck steak to be the best value in grass-fed meat.
 At Whole Foods stores, you can find grass-fed chuck steaks behind the glass in the meat department.
-They are priced at $12.99 per pound, which is a good deal compared to rib steaks.
+Luckily, they are priced at $12.99 per pound, which is a good deal compared to rib steaks.

 What You Need

-- Chuck steak, 1-2 pounds
+- Boneless chuck steak, 1-2 pounds

 - Garlic, peeled